Wednesday, 18 April 2018

 15th April 2018.

-The much awaited Poonamallee heritage walk came to true on 15th April 2018 with 20+ history enthusiastic participants.
-Our original plan was to start 16.00 hrs, from the blind school was changed to 07.00 hrs and aimed to complete by 10.00 hrs, to avoid to visit the places after sun set.
-Out of 13 places planned, we could able to cover 12 historical places with new findings and Thirukachi Nambigal & Sri Varadharaja Perumal temple was dropped for want of time.
+The much-awaited Poonamallee Heritage Walk came to true on 15th April 2018 with 20+ history enthusiastic participants.
+Our original plan was to start at 16.00 hrs, from the blind school was changed to 07.00 hrs and aimed to complete by 10.00 hrs, to avoid visiting the places after sunset.
+Out of 13 places planned, we were able to cover 12 historical places with new findings, and Thirukachi Nambigal & Sri Varadharaja Perumal temple was dropped for want of time.
 This post and continuation posts of my blog will cover the important details of our Poonamallee heritage visit, of course with some photographs.

 VICTORY MEMORIAL BLIND SCHOOL

-Initially there was a fort measuring 175 yards by 42 yards called Mohammedan fort, built by Nawab of carnatic with 18 feet high rampart, bastions, moats and fortification which divides the Poonamallee in to two parts.
-Muhammad Ali gave this fort to British with 330 sq miles, ( which had 231 Villages ) in 1749 CE and again 2284 sq miles ( which had 2000 villages ) in 1763 CE, to ascend to throne of Arcot with British armed support.
-During 1780 CE to 1800 CE, struggle between Mysore, French, British and Nawab, this fort got military importance and Garrison was constructed to house barracks, Stables, retirement recluse and Hospital.
+Initially, there was a fort measuring 175 yards by 42 yards called Mohammedan Fort, built by Nawab of Carnatic with 18 feet high rampart, bastions, moats, and fortification which divides the Poonamallee into two parts.
+Muhammad Ali gave this fort to the British with 330 sq miles, ( which had 231 Villages ) in 1749 CE and again 2284 sq miles ( which had 2000 villages ) in 1763 CE, to ascend to the throne of Arcot with British armed support.
+From 1780 CE to 1800 CE, struggle between Mysore, French, British, and Nawab, this fort got military importance, and a Garrison was constructed to house barracks, Stables, a retirement recluse, and a Hospital.

 The construction of the barracks was started in 1888 CE and completed in March 1893 CE.
 Some of the streets of the Villages are named by the Britishers ( Buckingham Street, Queen Victoria Road, Sepoy Line., etc.. ).
-Quarters, kitchens, prison for petty thieves prison for the war soldiers ( French ) were also added.
-The floors of the Barracks was laid with cuddapah stones. ( the available stones at that time are used for flooring of the stables which includes dismantled more than 1000 years old Hindu temples with Chozha period inscriptions ).
+Quarters, kitchens, prisons for petty thieves prisons for the war soldiers ( French ) were also added.
+The floors of the Barracks were laid with Cuddapah stones. ( the available stones at that time are used for flooring of the stables which includes dismantled more than 1000-year-old Hindu temples with Chozha period inscriptions ).
 The stable could house 500 horses and famed Poonamallee Arab horses were bred here.

 Chozha inscription ( May be Rajaraja-II or III )